Sinova/Collisions/README.md

 const result5 = my_polygon.createResult();
 ```

 To use a `Result` object, pass it into `collides()`.
 If a collision occurs, it will be populated with information about the collision.
-Take note in the following example that the same `Result` is being reused each iteration.
+Take note in the following example that the same `Result` object is being reused each iteration.

 ```JavaScript
 const my_result     = my_system.createResult();